 Pros: Convenient location, great amenities, and lots of room options

 St Christopher’s Edinburgh is part of a hostel chain with branches spread around Europe.
 This hostel is another popular choice for solo and independent travelers to Edinburgh.
-It’s also located conveniently near the Waverley Train Station and is a fun and affordable
+It’s also located conveniently near the Waverley Train Station and is a fun and affordable accommodation.

 Also, the hostel has an on-site restaurant that serves good food.
 Guests can also receive a 25% discount on all dishes.
 Other amenities available for guests include free breakfast, Wi-Fi access, and laundry facilities.
 The staff is travelers themselves, so they can answer any travel-related questions that you might have.
 If you’re visiting the city to party, then you’ll appreciate the on-site hostel bar, Belushi’s.
 There’s also a separate entertainment area where you can enjoy live music, watch sporting events, and have affordable drinks.
 If you just want to chill out in the hostel, there are a lot of common areas, such as a lounge and television room.